 How a California Burn Injury Attorney Can Help

 Personal injury claims involving burn injuries are different from other personal injury claims in that the injuries from burns are more painful and involve more long term consequences than many other injuries.
 Someone with serious burns will have to go through long periods of painful recovery, typically hospitalized for months with painful procedures to attend to their burn injury wounds.
 They can also end up with permanent and disfiguring scars.
-If you or a loved one has been injured or killed by burn injuries in California, contact the California burn injury lawyers at the Sargent Law Firm for a free consultation.
+If you or a loved one has been injured or killed by burn injuries in California, contact the California burn injury lawyers at the The Sargent Firm Injury Lawyers for a free consultation.